 Professor Li received her Ph.
 D. of mathematics from Lehigh University, where she studied Homotopy theory in Algebraic Topology under the supervision of Professor Don Davis.
 Her current research interests include projective geometry, Euclidean geometry, and using Mathematics to understand the quantitative aspects of various environmental concerns.
 She is passionate at mentoring undergraduate research in mathematics and has supervised many funded summer student research.

-In her spare time, she enjoys hiking, gardening, cooking, and spending time with her children and friends.
+In her spare time, she enjoys various outdoor activities, gardening, and spending time with her children and friends.

 Lehigh University, Bethlehem, PA

 Calculus I-III, College algebra, Intro to Math Reasoning, Modern geometry, Linear algebra, Abstract algebra, Real Variables, and Math history.